andycandy-de/SimpleAndroidBridge/app/README.md

 SimpleAndroidBridge Example App
 ================================

 This example application demonstrates the usage of the SimpleAndroidBridge library, showcasing its capabilities and features.
 The app consists of a WebView and some native inputs and buttons below.
+The web code is written in TypeScript, compiled to JavaScript, and then committed to the app's assets folder.

 ### NativeCall Types